pixelated/pixelated-user-agent/README.md

 ## Config file with credentials

-The config file has to be in `ini` format, example:
+The config file has to be in `ini` format, see for example `try.alice.ini` or `try.bob.ini` in the root directory, or this one:

 *credentials.ini*
 ```